peabrainiac/lean-catdg/README.md

 		- [x] Category of diffeological spaces
 		- [x] Completeness and Cocompleteness of that category
 		- [x] Cartesian-closedness of that category
-		- [x] D-topology as a functor
+		- [x] Forgetful functor and related adjunctions
-		- [ ] Right-adjoint of that functor
-		- [x] Forgetful functor, right- and left-adjoints of that
+		- [x] D-topology functor and adjunction
 		- [ ] Category of smooth sets
 		- [ ] Embedding of diffeological spaces into that